5 Rock-Solid Stocks Growing Their Dividends Well Above Inflation

 With that in mind, here are five stocks that have grown their dividends significantly above the rate of inflation in the past year.

 Procter & Gamble

 Source: S&P Capital IQ.

 As the world's leading soft-drink company, Coca-Cola needs little introduction.
 Coca-Cola has built a beverage empire on the globally popular Coke and Diet Coke brands, but its offerings also include noncarbonated drinks such as Minute Maid juices, Powerade sports drinks, and Dasani bottled water.
-This Fool favorite has a four-star CAPS rating and offers investors a 2.9% dividend.
+Fools have given Coca-Cola a four-star CAPS rating, and its stock pays a 2.8% dividend.

 The Foolish bottom line

 Had you invested in these companies a year ago, you would have enjoyed total dividend increases ranging from 7% to 9.5%.
 And, importantly, all of these companies grew their payout much faster than the rate of U.S. inflation during that time, thereby protecting (and growing) your purchasing power.
 But more important to investors today is to identify the companies that will grow their dividends substantially in the years ahead.
 If you're interested in hearing about some excellent companies that are likely to boost their dividends from this point forward, I'd like to offer you a brand-new free report from The Motley Fool's expert analysts called "Secure Your Future With 9 Rock-Solid Dividend Stocks."
 Today I invite you to download it at no cost to you.
 To discover the identities of these companies before the rest of the market catches on, you can access this valuable free report by simply clicking here now.